-Prerequisites: Grade of C or better in MAT 171 or both MAT 150 and MAT 160 or ASMNT MAT 180.
+Prerequisites: Grade of C or better in MAT 171 or both MAT 150 and MAT 160 or both MAT 150 and MAT 162, or ASMNT MAT 180.
 First in a sequence of three courses including analytic geometry, differential calculus, and integral calculus.
 Recommended for majors in mathematics, computer science, physical sciences, or engineering.
 Includes analytic geometry, functions, limits, continuity, the derivative and differentials, applications of the derivative and differentials, antidifferentiation, indefinite and definite integrals, and applications of definite integral.